PowerBiDevCamp/SalesforceAppOwnsDataEmbedding/README.md

 complete the following setup tasks to configure the environment for the **SalesforceAppOwnsDataEmbedding** project.

--   Add remote site settings for Azure AD and Power BI Service API
+-   Add remote site settings for Azure AD and Power BI REST API

--   Create an Azure AD application to call the Power Service API
+-   Create an Azure AD application to call the Power BI REST API

 -   Create a custom metadata type to store client credentials for the Azure AD application